hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 * **Important**
-    * **Installer system** &mdash; This system might be reconfigured during the installation process so a dedicated system is recommended.
+    * **Installer system** &mdash; The installer system (also called seed VM) might be reconfigured during the installation process so a dedicated system is recommended.
 Reconfiguration might include installing additional software packages, and changes to the network or visualization configuration.

     * **Installer package** &mdash; The installer currently uses only the first available disk; servers with RAID controllers need to be pre-configured to present their storage as a single logical disk.
 RAID across multiple disks is strongly recommended for both performance and resilience.

     * **Physical servers** &mdash; When installing HP Helion OpenStack, it is your responsibility to track the physical location (slot number and rack) and associated identifiers (such as MAC addresses) for each physical server to aid in future hardware maintenance.
-This is necessary because when HP Helion OpenStack is installed on physical servers, the TripleO automation only tracks MAC network addresses of servers; the physical locations of servers are not tracked.
+This is necessary because when HP Helion OpenStack is installed on physical servers, the TripleO automation tracks only the MAC network addresses of servers; the physical locations of servers are not tracked.
 This means there is no automated way to inform a service technician which slot or rack to go to when service is needed on a particular physical server.

 ## Required tasks {#required}